Madmalicius/RMTRMS/README.md

 [Triad Semi](http://help.triadsemi.com/steamvr-tracking/steamvr-tracking-without-an-hmd) has a great guide on how to run SteamVR without a headset. <b>To summarize:</b>

 Run SteamVR and set up your playspace as normal.
-After this is done, close SteamVR.\
+After this is done, close SteamVR.
-Modify the following files:

-- (<Steam Directory>/steamapps/common/SteamVR/drivers/null/resources/settings/default.vrsettings)\
-  Change the following lines:\
-  "enable" : true

-- (<Steam Directory>/config/steamvr.vrsettings)\
-  Add the following lines under the "steamvr" section:\
-  "requireHmd" : false\
-  "forcedDriver" : "null"\
-  "activateMultipleDrivers" : true
+Run the python script `configure.py` found in the SteamVR folder in this repository.
+This will copy the settings file to your steam directory (Assuming default Steam install directory).

+Alternatively, you can copy and paste the file into your Steam/config directory.

 After this, you should be able to unplug the headset and box and run SteamVR using only the tracker and accompanying dongle.